-Department of Residence Life & Housing at Suffolk University is pleased to offer affordable Internship Housing in our 10 West Street Residence Hall to students from across the world.
+Department of Residence Life & Housing is pleased to offer affordable Internship Housing in our 10 West Street Residence Hall to students from across the world.
 Suffolk University is located in the heart of downtown Boston, just steps away from the Massachusetts State House, Massachusetts General Hospital, and the energetic Financial District, which is home to Fidelity Investments, State Street Bank, Santander, and Bank of America, to name a few.

 All interns must provide a letter from an accredited college or university stating that the intern is completing an internship in connection with their studies; internship does not need to be for academic credit.
 If necessary, a combination of letters from the accredited institution and internship site will be accepted.
 The letter must contain the following information: